-- 1. Place the baby in an upright, sitting position to prevent the formula from flowing back into the nose area. - Watch for a pattern of sucking and swallowing --listen for a swallow, followed by a breath.
+- Place the baby in a semi-upright position, with the tongue level to the floor. - Watch for a pattern of sucking and swallowing --listen for a swallow, followed by a breath.
 At first, many babies suck and swallow many times without stopping to rest.
-Most will figure this process out within a few days, and develop their own rhythm of sucking, swallowing and resting. - Keep the bottle tilted so the nipple is always filled with milk, and pointed down away from the cleft.
-The infant will move the nipple into the most comfortable position for her. - 4.
+Most will figure this process out within a few days, and develop their own rhythm of sucking, swallowing and resting.

+- 3. Keep the bottle tilted so the nipple is always filled with milk, and pointed away from the cleft.
+The nipple should be positioned so that it makes contact with intact palate tissue or the bone that runs down the middle of the palate.
+The nipple should be help firmly in place while the infant suckles to prevent irritation or ulceration of this sensitive pasal tissue. - 4.
 As your baby feeds, some formula may escape through the nose.
 This is common, and does not mean she is choking!
-Hold your baby in a more upright position.
+Hold your baby in a more upright position and consider reducing the flow rate of the milk flow by either changing the nipple or reducing pressure in the can of the Haberman or Mead Johnson nursers.
 This will lessen the amount of milk coming through the nose.
 She may even sneeze or cough.
 This is good, because it clears the nose.
-You don't have to use a bulb syringe to suck milk out of the nose--the nose clears and cleans itself.
-Remember this is not dangerous and does not mean your baby is choking.

-5. Babies with a cleft need to be burped more often because they take in more air while feeding.
+You don't have to use a bulb syringe to suck milk out of the nose-the nose clears and cleans itself.
+Remember-this is not dangerous and does not mean your baby is choking. - 5.
+Babies with a cleft need to be burped more often because they take in more air while feeding.
 Watch for signs of discomfort; your baby will give you signs when it's time to stop and burp.